 - Annual Scholarships reflect a donor’s commitment to support a scholarship for a specific number of semesters or years.
 Contributions are usually made and expended in the same fiscal year.

 Donors may name scholarships when the amount given meets the minimum funding requirements for an annual or endowed scholarship.
 Many of our donors have used this opportunity to honor a parent, professor or loved one.

 Alternatively, donors may choose to give to existing scholarship funds in the department or school of their choice.
 Donors are not involved in student selection, which is conducted by the appropriate academic department.

-* An initial gift of $10,000 is required to establish an endowed fund (funding must be brought up to the required level within 5 years).
+* To establish an endowed fund, funding must be brought up to the required level within 5 years.

 ** Tuition costs are higher for non-resident and foreign students, as well as for graduate level students.

 *** Based on 12 credits per semester.Frequently Asked Questions

 Please contact Laurie Komatsu, Senior Executive Director of Scholarship Development, at Laurie.Komatsu@uhfoundation.org or call (808) 376-7876.